univention/univention-corporate-server/doc/manual/central-management-umc/policies.rst

 The names of policies must not contain any umlauts.

-:guilabel:`Referencing objects` provides a list of all containers or LDAP objects for which this policy currently applies.
+*Referencing objects* provides a list of all containers or LDAP objects for which this policy currently applies.

 The expanded settings host some general policy options which are generally only